emu-russia/UltraHLE/XGLIDE_Decompile/Readme.md

 The decompilation is done in IDA, using HexRays.
 After that, additional manual processing for buildability is performed.

+Overall status: Not yet buildable, but its something already.

 ## Decompilation status

 |Module/Function|Status|Notes|